SquaredHelix/Futurehome-Writeup/CUBE 1V1-EU.md

 I want to fully disable updates to the hub, we could directly block internet access but some integrations might require internet.
 One example is the [tibber](https://github.com/tskaard/fh-tibber/) integration.
 It appears to interface directly with the Tibber API, however the access token might be generated through the app?
 Integrations seem to be possible to install through local Thingsplex as well, and parameters such as tokens can be configured there.

-This is very interesting, but I still assume these talk to futurehome servers for the installation process.
+This is very interesting, but I still assume these integrations talk to futurehome servers for the installation process.

 <img src="CUBE 1V1-EU/assets/tibber.png" alt="Tibber integration" height="700">